cybercog/microweber/README.md

 If you like this open source CMS help us with your knowledge and time to make it even more fantastic.

-Our goal is to cleanup the code and make it more modern and up to standarts.
+Our goal is to cleanup the code and make it more modern and up to standards.

+In doing this, we seek more hands, if not all hands on deck.
-We are looking for your hand and help.
+We ask for your hand and help, spare us your time.

 We are developing the new version [on branch 1.1.0](https://github.com/microweber/microweber/tree/1.1.0)